mozilla-b2g/gaia-email-libs-and-more/js/imap/vanilla_tasks/sync.md

-The back-end currently does nothing to address these scenarios because any solution is likely to be complex and require even more complexity to allow UI manipulation of the messages underying the aggregate.
+The back-end currently does nothing to address these scenarios because any solution is likely to be complex and require even more complexity to allow UI manipulation of the messages underlying the aggregate.
 (And could be very confusing to the user.)
 For now it seems best to leave it up to the app/UI to address, such as collapsing duplicate messages by default or hiding them.
 The back-end could provide some support for automatically hiding the messages by